 Students and employees at LWTech have complete access to The New York Times.
 Visit their website and create an account using your college email to get full access.

 The Nexis Uni database is a resource for up-to-date worldwide news stories, legal cases, hot topics, people, corporate/company information and consumer information.
 Contains magazines, newsletters, newspapers, news wire feeds, and company dossiers.
 Note: partially available in Library Search.
-You can still access the old platform by visiting LexisNexis.

 Accounting; Business DTA/MRP; Business Technology